 As mentioned above, Qatar Airways is also leasing some A330s from Oman Air, and these feature a superior product in business class.
 They have Apex Suites, which are in a 2-2-2 configuration.

 Qatar Airways is known for its excellent Qsuites business class.
-While it has been six years since the product was introduced, you won’t yet find this on all of the carrier’s long haul jets.
+While it has been over six years since the product was introduced, you won’t yet find this on all of the carrier’s long haul jets.
 For that matter, Qatar Airways has introduced a new 787 business class product since then, so there aren’t even plans to install Qsuites on all jets.

 What has your experience been with Qatar Airways’ reliability for not swapping planes?